-Nope!
+No, that’s optional.
 If you want a smoother texture, leave out the caramelized onions and peppers.
 I suggest adding in some minced fresh herbs or roasted garlic for another layer of flavor.
-See How to Roast Garlic for my tips and tricks (it’s easy, I promise!)
+See How to Roast Garlic for my tips and tricks (so simple!)

 And be sure to season properly!
 Taste the mixture, and add salt and pepper until it tastes just right.